junyuchen245/Fully_Unsupervised_CNN_Registration_Keras/README.md

 <img src="https://github.com/junyuchen245/Fully_unsupervised_CNN_registration/blob/master/CNNReg_arxiv/loss.png" width="300"/>

-Where I_d and I_f means the deformed and the fixed image, respectively.
+, where I_d and I_f are the deformed and the fixed image, respectively.
 Since alpha = 0, the deformation field is not smooth.
 In our application, a smooth field is not very important, but different regularizations and more loss functions will be introduced in the final paper.

 #### Some example data can be found here: <a href="https://drive.google.com/open?id=1cle8nV8g-xxt_SfaJxD-zMSnuXiZoygT"> required data</a>.